takikawa/drracket-vim-tool/README.md

 This plugin adds vim-like editing to the definitions area of DrRacket.

-Note: this software is alpha quality, but if you'd still like to try it anyway, follow these steps:
+The plugin is still far from feature-complete, so bug reports and pull requests appreciated!

-On Racket v6.0 and newer:
+Requires Racket v6.0 or newer.

+To install:

   * `raco pkg install drracket-vim-tool` (via package catalog)

 or

   * `raco pkg install	git://github.com/takikawa/drracket-vim-tool` (directly via Github)

-On Racket v5.3.6 or lower:

-  * `git clone git://github.com/takikawa/drracket-vim-tool.git`
-  * `raco link drracket-vim-tool`
-  * `raco setup drracket-vim-tool`

 Now when you load DrRacket, you should see a vim option in the `Edit` menu.
 Click that to enable vim mode.